nlebedenco/Carambolas/README.md

 **Dependencies:**

+*Carambolas* depends on [System.Memory.dll (>= 4.5.3)](https://www.nuget.org/packages/System.Memory/) which should be automatically fetched in the build process and does not require manual intervention.

 *Carambolas.Unity* and *Carambolas.Unity.Replication* depend on assemblies from the [Unity Engine](http://www.unity.com).

 As redistributing such assemblies would represent a breach of the license agreement, I chose to add a dependency on [this great nuget package by DerploidEntertainment](https://www.nuget.org/packages/Unity3D)